 For all those who missed our cool season kick off, it’s not too late to get involved.
 Join us on May 5th for our warm season planting kick off, full of tomatoes, peppers, beans, cucumbers, and squash.
 Our sweet potato planting might have to wait for a day of its own later on in May.
 The workshop will be lead by the lively Master Gardener and Southern Exposure Seed Exchange legend, Ira Wallace.
 There will be refreshments offered throughout.

-Throughout the season, the Central Virginian Master Gardeners are hosting a series of free gardening workshops, every Tuesday and every other Saturday.
+Throughout the season, the Central Virginian Master Gardeners hosted a series of free gardening workshops, every Tuesday and every other Saturday.

-The following workshops will be held on Saturdays, from 9 a.m. to 12 p.m.
+The following workshops were be held on Saturdays, from 9 a.m. to 12 p.m.

 One of the great things about coming to the PAR Teaching garden is not only is it an opportunity to help our community members have access to healthy fresh food, but you can learn valuable gardening skills for yourself.
 For each upcoming gardening workshop, the Master Gardener leading the workshop will bring handouts with valuable gardening information, and for newcomers, we’ll continue to offer free seeds and other gardening start-up materials for those to take the pledge.